 Take the animal to a vet, animal shelter or the police so they can check to see if the animal has a chip implanted.

-If the animal has a chip, the chip number allows ANIS to identify the animal and its owner.
+If the animal has a chip, the chip number allows AMICUS to identify the animal and its owner.

 If the animal does not have a chip, report it to the cantonal authorities and inform the local commune.
 You may also want to register the animal on the national lost-and-found pets register website.